team player

 Discuss How A Person Will Handle Team Conflicts

-No team is without conflict, even if you find the most level-headed employees.
-Handling team conflicts is an essential skill that every member must master to work successfully.
 Discuss how your candidate handles disputes between other members of the team.
 Ask them how they get into or get out of personal disagreements.
 A person’s ability to diffuse conflicts or step back from an argument gracefully can help them thrive in a team environment.

 Can They Work With Multiple Small Teams at Once?

-It's common for skilled professionals to contribute their expertise to different teams at the same time.
+It’s common for skilled professionals to contribute their expertise to different teams at the same time.
 A true player will know how to juggle all teams, different deadlines, and different priorities efficiently.
 You should determine how they can handle virtual groups or team members they have never met personally.
 Some professionals are comfortable communicating online while others struggle with it.
-As an information technology company with many years of experience, we’ve helped hundreds of clients leverage technology to become more efficient and increase profits.
-Interested in learning more?
-Let’s connect.
-Send us an email or give us a call and we can get the conversation started.

-Provide your information to talk with a number8 Relationship Manager about your development needs today and feel what it’s like to be listened to before being sold a solution.
+Provide your information to talk with a number8 Account Executive about your development needs today and feel what it’s like to be listened to before being sold a solution.